inpefess/ast2vec/README.md

 ## Background

-ast2vec is a recursive tree grammar autoencoder as proposed by Paaßen, Koprinska, and Yacef (2021).
+ast2vec is a recursive tree grammar autoencoder as proposed by [Paaßen, Koprinska, and Yacef (2021)][rtgae].
 In more detail, the encoder part of the model follows the recursive behavior of a bottom-up tree parser of the Python programming language to generate the overall vector encoding.
 Consider the example of the syntax tree `Module(Expr(Call(Name, Str)))` which corresponds